 Driving in Lebanon can be dangerous due to inadequately maintained roads.
 Snow and ice compound the danger in winter.
 Traffic conditions and poor local driving habits pose a danger to drivers and pedestrians alike.
 For further advice, see our road travel page.

-Unexploded ordnance, including cluster munitions, and landmines are numerous throughout Lebanon with the highest concentration in the south of the country.
+Unexploded ordnance, including cluster munitions, and landmines are numerous throughout Lebanon with the highest concentration in the south of the country, especially south of the Litani River.
 Minefields are not always clearly marked and those that are can shift away from signage.
-You should inform children of the risk, seek advice from local residents, stay on paved roads and avoid walking or driving cross-country.
+You should seek advice from local residents, stay on paved roads and avoid walking or driving cross-country.

-When you are in Lebanon, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we cannot get you out of trouble or out of jail.
+You are subject to the local laws of Lebanon, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 Serious crimes, such as murder and treason, can carry the death penalty.